Roy Lichtenstein: Exhibitions

 In 1964, Lichtenstein became the first American to exhibit at the Tate Gallery, London, on the occasion of the show "'54–'64: Painting and Sculpture of a Decade."
 In 1967, his first museum retrospective exhibition was held at the Pasadena Art Museum in California.
-The same year, his first solo exhibition in Europe was held at museums in Amsterdam, London, Bern and Hannover.
-Lichtenstein later participated in documentas IV (1968) and VI in (1977).
+The same year, Lichtenstein's first solo exhibition in Europe was held at museums in Amsterdam, London, Bern and Hannover.
+He later participated in documentas IV (1968) and VI in (1977).

 Lichtenstein had his first retrospective at the Guggenheim Museum in 1969, organized by Diane Waldman.
 The Guggenheim presented a second Lichtenstein retrospective in 1994.
-Lichtenstein became the first living artist to have a solo drawing exhibitions at the Museum of Modern Art from March – June 1987.
+Lichtenstein became the first living artist to have a solo drawing exhibitions at the Museum of Modern Art from March to June 1987.
 In 2003, the Metropolitan Museum of Art exhibited Roy Lichtenstein on the Roof, six bronze and aluminum sculptures on its roof.

 More recent retrospective surveys include the 2003 "All About Art", Louisiana Museum of Modern Art, in Denmark (which traveled on to the Hayward Gallery, London, Museo Reina Sofia, Madrid, and the San Francisco Museum of Modern Art, until 2005); and "Classic of the New", Kunsthaus Bregenz (2005), "Roy Lichtenstein: Meditations on Art" Museo Triennale, Milan (2010, traveled to the Museum Ludwig, Cologne).

+In 2007, the National Portrait Gallery in London mounted the major exhibition Pop Art Portraits.
+Lichtenstein was a featured artist, alongside contemporaries like Andy Warhol and David Hockney.

-In late 2010 The Morgan Library & Museum showed Roy Lichtenstein: The Black-and-White Drawings, 1961–1968.
+In late 2010, The Morgan Library & Museum showed Roy Lichtenstein: The Black-and-White Drawings, 1961–1968.
 Another major retrospective opened at the Art Institute of Chicago in May 2012 before going to the National Gallery of Art in Washington, Tate Modern in London, and the Centre Pompidou in Paris in 2013.
 Other exhibits include Roy Lichtenstein, Olyvia Fine Art, London in 2013, Roy Lichtenstein: Intimate Sculptures, The FLAG Art Foundation and Roy Lichtenstein: Opera Prima, Civic Gallery of Modern and Contemporary Arts, Turin, both in 2014.
 From October 7, 2016 through March 12, 2017, the Skirball Cultural Center in Los Angeles had on view Pop for the People: Roy Lichtenstein in L.A.
 2018: Exhibition at The Tate Liverpool, Merseyside, United Kingdom.